 Analysis approach.
 We use Bayesian generalized linear mixed models with a Bernoulli (logit) link—mixed-effects logistic regression—for the analysis of identification responses (for an introduction to mixed-effects logistic regression, see Jaeger, 2008).

-Responses (1 = “ashi” vs. 0 = asi) were regressed against pen location (effect coded: .5 = in mouth vs. -.5 = in hand), visual bias (effect coded: .5 = /ʃ/-bias vs. -.5 = /s/-bias), acoustic continuum, and test block as well as all their interactions.
+Responses (1 = ashi vs. 0 = asi) were regressed against pen location (effect coded: .5 = in mouth vs. -.5 = in hand), visual bias (effect coded: .5 = /ʃ/-bias vs. -.5 = /s/-bias), acoustic continuum, and test block as well as all their interactions.
 The six continuum steps and the six test blocks were codes as monotonically ordered categorical predictors (REF-Buerkner & Charpentier).
 This avoids the linearity assumption made in most previous analyses of perceptual recalibration experiments, allowing changes across continuum steps or from test block to test block have non-linear effects, while still constraining effects to be monotonic.
 We included test block and its interactions primarily as baseline for Experiments XXX-XXX.
-These experiments assess changes in categorization responses after exposure (“perceptual recalibration”), and there is now evidence that those effects decrease with continued testing over a uniform acoustic continuum (&, 2019; Tzeng, Nygaard, & Theodore, 2021; Zhang & Samuel, 2023; Hodges, Cummings, & Theodore, in prep.).
-(Liu & Jaeger, 2018, 2019; Tzeng, Nygaard, & Theodore, 2021).
+These experiments assess changes in categorization responses after exposure (“perceptual recalibration”), and there is now evidence that those effects decrease with continued testing over a uniform acoustic continuum Liu & Jaeger, 2018, 2019; Tzeng, Nygaard, & Theodore, 2021; Zhang & Samuel, 2023; Hodges, Cummings, & Theodore, in prep.).

 All analyses further contained the full random effect structure for the three design variables pen location, visual bias, and acoustic continuum (by-participant intercepts and slopes for all population-level predictors).
 No random slopes for test block were included since our studies were not designed to test this nuisance effect, leading to convergence problems for some experiments.